Charge and Vision

 President’s Charge

-In a message addressed to the University of Texas at Austin community on July 13, 2020, President Jay Hartzell committed to a series of initiatives designed to continue the work of creating an environment at the university “in which students, faculty and staff are fully supported before, during and after their time at UT.”
+In a message addressed to The University of Texas at Austin community on July 13, 2020, President Jay Hartzell committed to a series of initiatives designed to continue the work of creating an environment at the university “in which students, faculty and staff are fully supported before, during and after their time at UT.”
 An important part of this effort will be recognizing and learning from our institution’s history and reflecting our values through campus symbols.
 In pursuit of this goal, President Hartzell pledged to:

 • Honor Heman M. Sweatt by creating the Heman M. Sweatt Entrance to T.S.
 Painter Hall as the main entrance on 24th Street; placing a statue of Mr. Sweatt near the entrance; and then reimagining, redesigning, and rededicating a major space in the building as an exhibit and gathering place where we will tell the story of the U.S. Supreme Court case Sweatt v.
 Painter.
 This will recognize Mr. Sweatt’s courage and leadership in changing the world through the 1950 case that he won, allowing him and other Black students to attend UT.
 This will also place Painter Hall within the context of our university’s resistance to integration under T.S.
 Painter’s presidency and, ultimately, to the Sweatt decision’s crucial role in integrating public education.